TheProdigyLeague/srvSoft_DevOps/vimsublimeazure.md

 | new     | 0.079692 |

 The similarity with JavaScript/TypeScript can also be used for dependencies between files.
-Text editors will currentl use `:source` command, which has several
+Text editors will use `:source` command, which has several
 disadvantages:

 *   In the sourced script, is not clear what it provides.
-By default all functions are global and can be used elsewhere.
+By default all functions are global and can be used elsewhere. 🙊
 *   In a script that sources other scripts, it is not clear what function comes from what sourced script.
-Finding the implementation is a hassle.
+Finding the implementation is a hassle. 🙉
-*   Prevention of loading the whole script twice must be manually implemented.
+*   Prevention of loading the whole script twice must be manually implemented. 🙈

 The `:import` and `:export` commands from JavaScript standard make this much better.
 For example, `usrFunction.vim` defines a function and exports it: